awsdocs/amazon-chime-sdk-developer-guide/doc_source/create-mtgs.md

 1. Complete the following steps from your server application:

-   1. Use the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) API action in the *Amazon Chime API Reference* to create a meeting\.
+   1. Use the [CreateMeeting](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateMeeting.html) API action in the *Amazon Chime SDK API Reference* to create a meeting\.
 Specify an AWS Region using the `MediaRegion` parameter\.
 For more information about choosing a meeting Region, refer to [Meeting Regions](sdk-available-regions.md#sdk-meeting-regions)\.

-   1. Add attendees to the meeting using the [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API action or the [BatchCreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_BatchCreateAttendee.html) API action\.
+   1. Add attendees to the meeting using the [CreateAttendee](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateAttendee.html) API action or the [BatchCreateAttendee](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_BatchCreateAttendee.html) API action\.
 Securely transfer the meeting and attendee from your server application to the client authorized as the respective attendee\.
-For more information about meetings and attendees, refer to [Meeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_Meeting.html) and [Attendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_Attendee.html) in the *Amazon Chime API Reference*\.
+For more information about meetings and attendees, refer to [Meeting](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_Meeting.html) and [Attendee](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_Attendee.html) in the *Amazon Chime SDK API Reference*\.

 1. Complete the following steps from your client application: